Who is…

 Asnapper

-probably the same as Assur-bani-pal (Ashurbanipal) (Sardanapalos of the Greeks), styled the “great and noble” (Ezra 4:10), was the son and successor (B.C.
-668) of Esar-haddon
+He was the last truly great king of Assyria, and is believed to be the same as Assur-bani-pal (Ashurbanipal) (Sardanapalos of the Greeks), called the “great and noble” (Ezra 4:10), was the son and successor (668 BC) of Esar-haddon

 He was “luxurious, ambitious, and cruel, but a magnificent patron of literature.”
 He formed at Nineveh a library of clay tablets, numbering about 10,000.
 These are now mostly in the British Museum.
 They throw much light on the history and antiquities of Assyria.